 Should I try to contact him and maybe invite him to a party that my friend is throwing next weekend to see if he’s interested?

 You can, but I wouldn’t if I were you.
 Even if he shows up, he’s already proven to be either a) flaky or b) disinterested.
 So what can you possibly gain?
-What if he shows up again and you hook up at the end of the night?
-Now you’re in the same position as you were before – waiting for this guy to call you, and having no real sense of whether he will.
+What if he shows up again, and you hook up at the end of the night?
+Now you’re in the same position as you were before — waiting for this guy to call you, having no real sense of whether he will, and wondering why guys ignore you after hooking up.
 That doesn’t sound like too much fun, does it?

 I guess the best case scenario would be if you showed up like Olivia Newton-John at the end of Grease, all leather pants, attitude and hairspray.
 And when he shows up, you blow him away with your newfound sass and fly off into the sunset in his car.
 But this happens rarely.
 Maybe two or three times a year.
 So let’s put it on hold.

 I’d say you should use your friend’s party to meet a new guy — a better guy.
 Because if you invited this dude to your friend’s place, you know what he’d see the party as?
 A chance to meet another girl — one not named Alejandra.
 And presuming he doesn’t find someone else, I’m sure he’d be glad to kiss you at the end of the night.
 It’s good to have a safety girl around.

 Why all the touchy-feely flirting and kissing, if you’re just not going to follow up or call?

 That’s the big question, the baffling question, the one that drives women mad.
 I wrote about it extensively in Why You’re Still Single and think that the lesson remains the same:

 Kissing, flirting, groping, oral sex, tender romantic intercourse… doesn’t necessarily mean a thing to many men.

 It’s just something that they do when they’re in the moment.